prokoudine/ardour-tutorial/content/exporting-sessions/exporting-a-session/index.en.md

 #### Start and End Markers

-Finally, make sure the _start_ and _end_ markers on the ocation markers timeline are in the right place.
+Finally, make sure the _start_ and _end_ markers on the location markers timeline are in the right place.

 Everything included between the _start_ and _end_ markers will be exported, so